maazahmadkhan2/AuthFlow/replit.md

 This is a Firebase-only web application built with React and Node.js.
 The app uses Firebase Authentication for user management and Firestore database for data storage.
 It features a modern, mobile-first responsive UI built with React Bootstrap components.
 The authentication system includes login, registration, Google OAuth, and password reset functionality with a streamlined UI - password reset is handled via popup modal instead of a separate tab.
 The backend is minimal and only serves the React app, with all authentication and database operations handled client-side through Firebase.

 ## Recent Changes
-- **Successfully completed migration from Replit Agent to standard Replit environment (August 2025)**:
+- **Successfully migrated to Firestore-only architecture (August 2025)**:
-  - Migrated hybrid Firebase auth + PostgreSQL database architecture to Replit
+  - Removed PostgreSQL and converted entirely to Firebase Firestore database
-  - Created PostgreSQL database and successfully migrated schema using Drizzle
+  - All user data, roles, and permissions now stored in Firestore collections
   - Streamlined registration process with single "Create Account" form including role selection
   - Limited role selection to student and instructor only (admin roles managed by administrators)
-  - Removed duplicate signup pages and consolidated authentication flow
+  - Admin user stored directly in Firestore with proper authentication flow
-  - Fixed all TypeScript errors and configuration issues for Replit compatibility
+  - Simplified backend to serve only static files, all database operations client-side
 - **Successfully implemented hybrid Firebase auth + PostgreSQL database architecture (August 2025)**:
   - Created comprehensive role-based signup system preventing admin role selection during registration
   - Built database-driven user approval workflow where all new users default to pending status